-A creamy ham and wild rice soup to sooth the body and the soul.
+A Soothing Lemon Ginger Ham and Wild Rice Soup to sooth the body and the soul.
 During the season of sniffles and such, this incredibly good soup with refreshing ginger and lemon, comforting but light none-the-less, is just want you will want when you are under the weather.

 Oh heyyy Happy New Year!
 Coming off the little break, I have so much to share too but clearly I can’t do it all at once.
 So I will start with a bit of smooooth comfort.
 For winter.